 By watching and listening to a child speak, the speech-language pathologist can determine

 whether the issues are part of normal growth and development or are a speech sound

 disorder.
 The pathologist will evaluate your child's speech and language skills, keeping

 in mind accents and dialect.
-Speech-language pathologists can also assess if a physical
+Speech-language pathologists can also determine if a

 Treating speech sound disorder

 The pathologist can then recommend a therapy plan to help your child overcome his

 or her disorder.
 Speech-language pathologists work with children to help them:

 Recognize and correct sounds that they are making wrong